csgeeek/scan-to-healthify/README.md

 # scan-to-healthify

-This project identifies harmful ingredients in food products by capturing UPC of the barcode.
+This project identifies harmful ingredients in consumer products by capturing UPC of the barcode.

 ### Tech-stack:-
 - React